DLR-SC/tigl/doc/gui_console.md

 help(tigl);
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-@subsection app The app object
+@subsection app The app Object

 This is the main object of the application.
 It is used to load and save files, load scripts, control the application's window
 size, and also close the application.
 Some methods of the app object are